 Lessons from My First 10 Years of Life With MS

-2020 is nearly here, which is when I'll be entering my tenth year living with multiple sclerosis (MS).
+I'll soon be entering my tenth year living with multiple sclerosis (MS).
 I was diagnosed in 2010, just after I turned 20 years old, so with the exception of about two months, I'll have spent all of my 20's with this chronic illness.
 This decade of my life came with so many ups and downs (immeasurably massive understatement of the year), and because of that, I can say that I definitely learned a lot.
 A lot about MS, myself, others, and, well, life.

 Forced to observe life through a unique lens